theAnalyticalCoder/Chess960/README.md

 # Chess960
-How I determined the Best Chess Set Opening?
+How I determined the Best Chess Setup?
 The two criteria for an optimal setup:
 1.When the game starts white and black have approximately equal probabilities of winning (50%).
 2.There are a maximum of valid many different possible openings. i.e in classical "the sicilian" or "the queen's gambit" exetera